Proposal for reforms to the public territorial planning policy to comply with the Paris Agreement

 Main results

-• The project analysed the articles of the bill of the National Development Plan related to urban and territorial planning and provided recommendations to the national government and Congress.
-The document presents the 10 main lessons learned from the project along with their respective recommendations and analyses the National Development Plan, highlights the elements and opportunities for improvement within its proposals, and evaluates their alignment with the project's proposals.
-It also provides a recommendation regarding the analysed proposal.
-And the conclusions and the general concept of the National Development Plan 2022-2026.
+• The project examined the articles of the National Development Plan bill related to urban and territorial planning, offering recommendations to both the national government and Congress.
+The document outlines the 10 key lessons learned from the project, accompanied by their respective recommendations.
+It also provides a comprehensive analysis of the National Development Plan, identifying key elements and opportunities for improvement within its proposals while assessing their alignment with the project's recommendations.
+Additionally, it presents a specific recommendation regarding the analyzed proposal, as well as conclusions and an overarching perspective on the National Development Plan 2022-2026.

-• The project developed three stages to make visible the problems of Territorial Planning in Colombia: 1.
-A diagnosis regarding the quality of information, the gaps in the implementation and execution of the Territorial Planning instruments, and an analysis for each one of the 5 municipalities with the high level of deforestation rate, 2.
-A benchmarking of best practices in the OECD countries, and 3.
-A stage of recommendations for regulatory reforms.
+• Three activities were delivered to highlight the challenges of Territorial Planning in Colombia.
+First, a diagnostic assessment examining the quality of available information, gaps in the implementation and execution of Territorial Planning instruments, and an in-depth analysis of the five municipalities with the highest deforestation rates was conducted.
+Second, a benchmarking study of best practices in OECD countries was carried out.
+Finally, a set of recommendations for regulatory reforms were presented.

-• 149 people attended the webinars and belong to organisations such as: Colombian Society of Architects Bogotá and Cundinamarca, Prosantander, Departamento Nacional de Planeación, Asocapitales, WWF Colombia, Ministry of Environment and Sustainable Development, Regional Autonomous Corporation of the Sinú and San Jorge valleys, Regional Autonomous Corporation of Risaralda, Regional Autonomous Corporation of Alto Magdalena - CAM, Government of Chocó, GIZ-Ministerio de Ambiente, Ministerio de Educación, Corantioquia, among others.
+• A total of 149 participants attended the webinars, representing a diverse range of organizations, including the Colombian Society of Architects Bogotá and Cundinamarca, Prosantander, the National Planning Department, Asocapitales, WWF Colombia, the Ministry of Environment and Sustainable Development, and several Regional Autonomous Corporations—such as those of the Sinú and San Jorge Valleys, Risaralda, and Alto Magdalena (CAM).
+Additionally, representatives from the Government of Chocó, GIZ-Ministerio de Ambiente, the Ministry of Education, Corantioquia, and other institutions took part in the discussions.